 Sora and the gang conclude they have no way to rescue Wendy and have to surrender.
 I don’t need to say that it makes no sense that they didn’t notice her standing there in the first place.
 Furthermore, Hook isn’t even all that near Wendy in the 3D version: Sora should have been able to jump between Hook and Wendy at any point in the scene!
 I also don’t need to say that Peter rescues Wendy and you can fight Hook without any hostage situation gnawing at the back of your conscience, since it’s so predictable.
 The whole scene deflates like a whoopee cushion.

 The difficulty trouble with Captain Hook in the GBA is threefold.
-The first is his Sleight, Barrel Blast, which is weirdly hard to dodge considering it’s no different in function than Axel’s fire wall from the start of the game.
+The first is his Sleight, Barrel Blast, which is weirdly hard to dodge considering it’s similar in function than Axel’s fire wall from the start of the game.
 Barrel Blast is a joke in Re:CoM, where the explosive barrels Hook rolls at you go around the mast in the centre of the ship, making it a breeze to dodge them.
 The second trouble in the GBA is that Hook is just… good at this!
 He’s got good cards and he plays them well!
 About the dumbest thing he could do is to play his Sea Neon Enemy Card, which will temporarily change his good deck into a randomized and probably terrible deck, but don’t cross your fingers.
 Oh, and the third?
 The ship is actively rocking back and forth in the waves in this version!

 Beating Hook gets you his Enemy Card, which gives you Second Chance, along with Hook’s weakness to Fire and strength against Thunder while it’s in play.
 Second Chance is deficient in this game.
-It still suffers from the combo problem from KH1, and in the end you’re going to get a better recovery skill a few bosses later, so you’re only likely to equip Hook’s enemy card it if you’re trying to get Hook’s resistance to lightning, ala the upcoming refight with Larxene.
+It still suffers from the combo problem from KH1, and in the end you’re going to get a better recovery skill a few bosses later, so you’re only likely to equip Hook’s enemy card it if you’re trying to get Hook’s resistance to lightning, ala the inevitable, upcoming refight with Larxene.

 All right.
 Moral… moral… where did I leave the moral… Was it: “commit to action if you’re going to handle a kidnapping?”
 Because I’m pretty sure that’s what I learned.
 Nooo, of course Peter caves and agrees to take Wendy back to London.
 Thankfully, he once again says the exact right thing to set up the exact right moral just in time for Neverland to contribute to the themes of the main plot.
 And to think I was complimenting the writing in this world a few pages ago.